Lifetime Manufacturing Warranty

-At Cullen Jewellery, we pride ourselves on expert craftsmanship and high quality fine jewellery.
-Our mission will always be to provide beautiful and ethical jewellery that our clients can enjoy for a lifetime.
-For this reason, every piece we create undergoes thorough and rigorous quality control testing.
+At Cullen Jewellery, we pride ourselves on the expert craftsmanship of our special occasion jewellery.
+Our mission will always be to provide beautiful, ethical jewellery that can be enjoyed for a lifetime.
+For this reason, every piece of jewellery we craft undergoes rigorous quality control testing.

 Australian Consumer Law

-Our products and services come with automatic guarantees under the Australian Consumer Law.
+Our products and services come with guarantees under the Australian Consumer Law.
 If you experience a minor issue with our products, you can request a free repair.
 If you experience major issues with our service, you are entitled to the below options once an assessment has been conducted by Cullen Jewellery:

 - Cancel your service contract with us, and